niaid/dsb_manuscript/README.md

 ### public dataset sources

 Data are available in analysis-ready format at the figshare link above for convenience.
-For 10X data, downloaded only the the *raw, not the filtered data* in the links below downloaded **feature / cell matrix (raw)** output. dsb uses the non cell containing empty droplets that are in the raw output to estimate background - see package documentation.
+For 10X data, downloaded only the *raw, not the filtered data* in the links below downloaded **feature / cell matrix (raw)** output. dsb uses the non cell containing empty droplets that are in the raw output to estimate background - see package documentation.